Kxkee/Kxkee/README.md

 # 💫 About Me:
-<br>I'm Tom, a FullStack developper from France 🇫🇷
+<br>I'm Tom, a FullStack JS developper from France 🇫🇷

 # 💻 Skills: